royels/TintProject/README.md

-#Sentimentalize: Challenge for TintUp
+#Sentimentalize

 A rather simple sentiment analysis web application that pulls public tweets containing a given keyword, and delivers the prevailing sentiment associated with them.
+Built for Tint as a project challenge.

 ###Built with:
 - :gem: Rails